 Clicking on thebutton in the display will show all hidden preferences in a tab called Advanced Preferences.

-In the config editor, you can type a string in the "Search" field to filter the list of preferences to only those that contain the specified string in their names or values.
+In the Config Editor, you can type a string in the field showing Search preference name to filter the list of preferences to only those that contain the specified string in their names.

 To edit a boolean preference (true/false value), click on the Toggle button.
 For text preferences, double-clicking on the preference will enable in-place editing.
 Once the edit is complete, save your changes by clicking the checkmark

 In rare cases, you may need to add a new preference.
 You shouldn't normally need to do this unless you are instructed to do so by documentation for Thunderbird or one of its add-ons.

 - Type or paste the preference name into the search box.

 - Select the appropriate preference type (number, string or boolean) from the offered options.

 - Click on the Add to add the preference.

 To delete a previously added preference, click the trash icon following the entry

 Modifications to preferences happen immediately.
 However, some parts of Thunderbird or many add-ons only read their preferences on start-up, so it is good practice to restart Thunderbird after editing preferences for your changes to take effect.
 It is also important to know that when you restore a preference to its default value, Thunderbird does not store that preference in the preferences file.
 It is only non-default preferences that are stored.